-Volkswagen has unveiled the Virtus sedan in Brazil.
+Volkswagen has revealed the Virtus sedan for the Brazilian market.
 The Virtus is one of the 20 new models the company aims to launch in Brazil by 2020, of which 13 will be produced locally.
 VW will invest €1.8 billion in Brazil.

 Back to the sedan then.
 As you might have guessed, the Virtus is based on the 6th generation Polo that was globally unveiled in June this year.